hmkcode/hmkcode.github.io/_posts/android/2018-8-22-android-recyclerview.markdown

 		<img class="size-full wp-image-315 aligncenter" src="http://hmkcode.github.io/images/android/android-recyclerview-app_layout.png" alt="android-recyclerview-app_layout" />
 	</a>

 	Creating a scrollable list of elements is a common pattern in mobile application.
 Using RecyclerView we can list a large data sets or frequently changing one. <b>RecyclerView</b> is an advanced and flexible version of ListView, addressing serveral issues with existing listing views.
-Here we will build a simple application with <b>RecyclerView</b>
+Here we will build two identical versions of an application with <b>RecyclerView</b> one is written in <b><code>Java</code></b> and the other one in <b><code>Kotlin</code></b>.

 </p>

 #### Environment, Tools &amp; Library